anuragskadam/instrument_classifier/README.md

 The dataset was downloaded from https://www.kaggle.com/datasets/soumendraprasad/musical-instruments-sound-dataset/data.
 However the dataset was very poorly labeled and I and my friend had to re-label about 1300 data-points ourselves.

-Since the model and dataset were too large to be uploaded to Github, I have only uploaded the main Jupyter Notebook that does both the training and testing for the model.
+Since the model and dataset were too large to be uploaded to Github, I have only uploaded the main Jupyter Notebook (ML_code.ipynb) that does both the training and testing for the model.
 This file contains all the outputs that I obtained while running the code.
 I have also uploaded the Notebook I used for dataprocessing (not clean).